 Additionally, except with respect to vacant or abandoned properties, a servicer of a federally backed mortgage loan may not initiate any judicial or non-judicial foreclosure process, move for a foreclosure judgment or order of sale, or execute a foreclosure-related eviction or foreclosure sale for at least 60 days from March 18, 2020.

 A&B Takeaway: While the law provides much needed relief for borrowers impacted by the COVID-19 pandemic, it leaves a number of questions unanswered.
 First, the law does not appear to cover mortgage loans that are not federally insured or guaranteed or otherwise purchased or securitized by Fannie Mae or Freddie Mac.
 Thus, it is unclear whether a servicer of a non-federally backed mortgage loan would need to comply.
 Second, the law is silent as to whether borrower requests must be in writing, suggesting that oral requests for forbearance must be considered.
 Third, while Section 4022 does not expressly define the “covered period,” Subsection (b)(1)(B) does provide that the borrower must attest to a financial hardship during the “COVID-19 emergency,” suggesting that borrower requests received outside of the “COVID-19 emergency” would not require the granting of forbearance.
 Subsection (a)(1) defines “COVID-19 emergency” as the national emergency declared by President Trump on March 13, 2020 by Executive Order pursuant to the National Emergencies Act (“NEA”).
 Under the NEA, unless the President requests an extension, an emergency declaration terminates if: (1) the President issues a proclamation rescinding it, (2) Congress, having met no later than six months after date of issuance to consider a joint resolution of termination, passes such joint resolution, or (3) automatically one year following date of issuance.
-Accordingly, there appears to be an implied covered period associated with this section, namely, March 13, 2020 until the earlier of March 12, 2021 or action by either the President or Congress to terminate the emergency declaration, unless the President requests an extension in accordance with the NEA.
+Note that the national emergency declared by President Trump was made retroactive to March 1, 2020.
+Accordingly, there appears to be an implied covered period associated with this section, namely, March 1, 2020 until the earlier of February 28, 2021 or action by either the President or Congress to terminate the emergency declaration, unless the President requests an extension in accordance with the NEA.
 Fourth, while Section 4022 provides that a servicer must grant forbearance for “up to 180 days,” it does not specify how a servicer is to determine the length of the forbearance period.
 Thus, it is unclear whether a servicer must simply rely on a borrower’s attestation to determine the length of the initial forbearance (and any extensions thereto) or whether the servicer has some discretion to provide an initial (or extended) forbearance period of less than 180 days.
 Finally, we note that the FHA, VA, USDA, Fannie Mae and Freddie Mac (collectively, the “Federal Agencies/GSEs”) all issued earlier guidance imposing a 60-day foreclosure moratoria in addition to guidance encouraging mortgage servicers to consider forbearance and other relief for borrowers affected by COVID-19.
 While the CARES Act appears to provide similar foreclosure protections to those mandated by the Federal Agencies/GSEs, mortgage servicers should carefully review and compare the existing guidance to the protections under the CARES Act to determine their obligations with respect to impacted borrowers.

 Section 4024: Temporary Moratorium on Eviction Filings